Now that you have obtained your Holland Interest Codes, it’s time to start Step 2: Create Your Occupations Roster.

 - Take your time.
 It is important not to rush this part of the process.
 When you carefully review all the occupations that match your Codes, you maximize your chances of discovering occupations that could be a great fit for you.
 When you rush, you risk missing important occupations, which may make the rest of the SCEA more difficult and less satisfying.

 - It can be annoying, anxiety-provoking, and/or tiring to have to carefully review these occupations.
-It certainly was for me, when I went through this myself many years ago.
-I feel you.
+It certainly was for me, when I went through this myself many years ago..
 However, like many important things in life, it is necessary to experience some discomfort in order to achieve something great.
 Think about this process as an important investment in your future, one that will of course come with some difficult emotions and challenge.
 You can sit side by side with these feelings… they are not pleasant feelings, but you have the strength to make room for them, so to speak.
 Let them hang out, not because you like them, but because you’re willing to have them if that helps you create a great Occupations Roster.
-And if you find that you’re having trouble managing these feelings during this process, I recommend taking steps towards strengthening your coping skills and/or getting support from trustworthy people in your life.
-This can involve learning/practicing mindfulness, doing self-help regimens, learning to use Cognitive Behavioral Therapy techniques, working with a qualified mental health professional, and/or consulting with a qualified career exploration specialist who also has expertise in mental health.
+And if you find that you’re having trouble managing these feelings during this process, I recommend getting support from trustworthy people in your life.
+We can also enhance our ability to handle these feelings by learning mindfulness, doing self-help regimens, learning to use Cognitive Behavioral Therapy techniques, working with a qualified mental health professional, and/or consulting with a qualified career exploration specialist who also has expertise in mental health.

 - If you think it will be helpful to you to add some key information to your Roster about each occupation on your Roster, you can do so.
 However, if this will just make the process more stressful than it needs to be, I recommend against making this task more complex.
 You will have a chance, once your Roster is completed, to go back and add information like this.